 How Get Around Pisac & The Surrounding Areas

-If you want to travel to/from Pisac and a surrounding city (such as Urubamba, Ollytontanbo, Lamay, etc.) then you can take a Colectivo.
+If you want to travel to/from Pisac and a surrounding city, then you can take a colectivo.
 Colectivos leave from the center of Pisac.
-The average cost for a 1-way trip from Pisac to another city ranges from s/2 to s/15 (2 – 15 Peruvian Soles) depending on the final destination.
+The average cost for a 1-way trip from Pisac to another city ranges from s/2 to s/15 (2 – 15 Peruvian Soles) depending on the distance to the final destination.

 Things to Do in Pisac, Peru

-The Pisac Ruins (located in Parque Arqueologico) are the #1 reason that tourists visit Pisac, Peru.
-The park is expansive, and its presence and history is comparable to that of Machu Picchu’s.
-You’ll see ruins from the Incan Empire in the park, including things like; ancient aqueducts, bridges, and cemeteries.
+The Pisac Ruins (located in Parque Arqueológico) are the #1 reason that tourists visit Pisac, Peru.
+The park is expansive, and its presence and history are comparable to that of Machu Picchu’s.
+You’ll see ruins from the Incan Empire in the park, including things like ancient aqueducts, bridges, and cemeteries.

 - Visit the Pisac Market (Mercado Pisac)

-Mercado Pisac (the Pisac Market) is located in the Pisac Town Square.
-Go here to buy goods made by the locals, such as; apparel made from alpaca fur, brimmed hats, crystals, jewelry, and other hand-made accessories.
+The Pisac Market (Mercado de Pisac) is located in the Pisac Town Square.
+Here, you can buy goods made by locals, such as apparel made from alpaca fur, brimmed hats, crystals, jewelry, and other hand-made accessories.

 - Eat a Local Meal

-- There’s a food market located in the center of the Old Town that serves fresh juice (Jugo) made to order.
+- There is a food market located in the center of the Old Town that serves fresh juice (jugo) made to order.
 The cost ranges around 7/SOL (7 Peruvian Soles) for a giant cup of juice.
 You can drink it in the market, or take it to go.
 My favorite juice here is Papaya with milk & honey (papaya con leche y miel).

-- There is a line of food stalls located on Avenida Federico Zamalloa.
+- There are food stalls located on Avenida Federico Zamalloa.
 They’re open for breakfast, lunch, and dinner and serve a variety of local Peruvian foods.
 The food is great, and the meals are prepared quickly and in front of you.
 Try the Lomo Saltado or Peruvian Breakfast Omelette.
 A typical meal in one of these stalls will cost between 3/SOL to 7/SOL (3 – 7 Peruvian Soles).

 Spend time at the river

-Pisac is surrounded by one of the most incredible nature-scape in the world.
-The region has an energy about it that makes the mountainous terrain feel even more vast & powerful in person than it seems in pictures, and it’s an energy that can only be felt or understood in person.
-There’s a river that whips through Pisac, called Rio Urubamba.
-Hike or spend time near the river while you’re in Pisac; it’s one of the most serene things that you can do while there.
+Pisac is located in one of the most stunning natural areas on the planet.
+The area has an energy about it that makes the mountainous terrain feel even more vast and powerful in person, and it’s an energy that can only be felt or understood in person.
+Rio Urubamba, a river that courses through Pisac, offers a peaceful experience.
+Hike or relax by the river while you’re in Pisac; it’s one of the most tranquil things to do there.

 Walk around the Old Town Center

-The Old Town is a group of buildings located near Avenida Federico and Zamalloa and Avenida Amazonas.
-There are lots of cool stores in the Old Town where you can find local products such as crystals, apparel, and natural goods.
-Spend some time walking around the area, and checking out the locally made items.
+The Old Town is a small neighborhood located near Avenida Federico and Zamalloa and Avenida Amazonas.
+There are several great shops in the Old Town, including merchants selling local items such as gemstones, apparel, and natural products.
+Take some time to wander around the area while looking at locally manufactured goods.